-Amila completed her Ph.D. under the supervision of Dr. Tina Widowski and Dr. Stephanie Torrey.
-We are focusing on the efficacy of different on-farm euthanasia techniques across North America, we and wish to establish science-based recommendations for best practices to ensure that euthanasia devices are humane, effective, and pose minimal threat to the operators.
-As a part of my Ph.D. research, I had the great opportunity to work with Dr. Suzanne Millman in the Department of Veterinary Diagnostics and Production Animals, Iowa State University in the fall of 2017.
-I joined Dr. Millman’s welfare lab as a visiting scholar and investigated CO2 gas as a possible on-farm euthanasia technique for poultry.
-In this project, we studied "conditioned place preference" and "approach-avoidance" paradigms to explore turkeys' and layer chickens' exposure to and experience of the induction of insensibility to different concentrations of CO2 gas.
+Amila completed her Ph.D. under the supervision of Dr. Tina Widowski and Dr. Stephanie Torrey investigating on-farm euthanasia of poultry.
+She focused on the efficacy of different on-farm euthanasia techniques across North America, toward establishing science-based recommendations for best practices to ensure that euthanasia devices are humane, effective, and pose minimal threat to the operators.
+As a part of her Ph.D. research, Amila had the great opportunity to work with Dr. Suzanne Millman in the Department of Veterinary Diagnostics and Production Animals, Iowa State University in the fall of 2017.
+She joined Dr. Millman’s welfare lab as a visiting scholar and investigated CO2 gas as a possible on-farm euthanasia technique for poultry.
+In this project, she studied "conditioned place preference" and "approach-avoidance" paradigms to explore turkeys' and layer chickens' exposure to and experience of the induction of insensibility to different concentrations of CO2 gas.